alpacahq/alpaca-docs/content/api-references/market-data-api/crypto-pricing-data/realtime.md

 ### Subscribe

-You can subscribe to `trades`, `quotes`, `bars` and `orderbooks` of a particular crypto pairs (or `*` for every pair in the case of `bars`).
+You can subscribe to `trades`, `quotes`, `bars` and `orderbooks` of a particular crypto pairs (or `*` for every pair with relevant limits still applicable).
 A `subscribe` message should contain what subscription you want to add to your current subscriptions in your session so you don't have to send what you're already subscribed to.

 ```
 {"action":"subscribe","trades":["BTC/USD"],"quotes":["LTC/USD","ETH/USD"],"bars":["BCH/USD"]}